-GaugerGSM should reply with an OK response to each command accompanied by the command name.
+GaugerGSM/485 should reply with an OK response to each command accompanied by the command name.
+In some cases, the values that have been changed are also printed.
 The next example shows five legal commands.

 V.4.2 Erroneous responses